britbase.info

 Staffs Staffordshire

-Swiss nothing to do with Switzerland!
-Shorthand for 'swiss tournament'
+Swiss (Usually) shorthand for 'swiss tournament'

 TPR tournament performance rating